 The extended abstract should not exceed 2 pages (including introduction, body of knowledge and conclusion, supported by not more than 10 references).
-Submit your extended abstract in PDF format at email@example.com.
+Submit your extended abstract in PDF format at email@example.com

 You are allowed a total of 6 pages for your paper (including all figures, tables, and references).

-- Student Papers: Research done by students in any of the topic areas listed above, or related areas.
+Research done by students in any of the topic areas listed above, or related areas.
 A total of 3 to 4 pages for a student paper including all figures, tables, and references.

-- Posters: The poster can be presented either in Microsoft Power Point (not more than 20 slides) or as A0 paper size (1189 x 841 mm).
+The poster can be presented either in Microsoft Power Point (not more than 20 slides) or as A0 paper size (1189 x 841 mm).
 In addition to the poster’s display, authors must submit their posters in the form of an extended abstract (should not exceed 2 pages) that will be included in the conference proceedings.
 The posters’ display will run throughout the duration of the conference.

 Case studies in any of the topic areas listed above, or related areas.
 Case studies should not exceed 4 pages including introduction, body of knowledge and conclusion, supported by not more than 10 references.

-- Panel Chair(s) (if necessary),
+- Panel Discussion:

 Proposals from those who would like to facilitate a panel discussion are welcomed.
 The proposals may address any of the topics falling within the scope of the conference themes.
 Panel Discussions provide an opportunity for public discussion amongst a selected group of panellists.
 Central to the success of a panel discussion is the choice of a good topic as the focus for discussion and panellists who bring differing perspectives and are confident in making clear arguments in a live situation.
 Panels should comprise of three to five scholars who present their arguments; a discussant offers critical comment on the arguments made and the discussion is opened up to the participating audience.
 The WorldCIS-2023 will set aside space for those who wish to pursue discussion of a particular topic or issue.
-Interested individuals should submit a proposal not more than 400 words, on or before May 15, 2017.
-In addition, the proposal should indicate the duration of the panel discussion (preferred duration is 90 minutes).
+Interested individuals should submit a proposal not more than 400 words, on or before the 1st of June, 2023.
+In addition, the proposal should indicate the duration of the panel discussion (preferred duration is 60 minutes).
 All accepted Panel Discussion proposal will be published in the Conference Proceedings.
-If you are interested in organising Panel Discussion for the WorldCIS-2017, please email your proposal to the firstname.lastname@example.org.
+If you are interested in organising Panel Discussion for the WorldCIS-2023, please email your proposal to the firstname.lastname@example.org.
 Submissions should be in MS Word format.
 The proposal must include: Title, Panel Chair(s) (if necessary), Speakers Names, Affiliation and Email, Scope, Objective and Motivation.

 We understand that some presenters will not be able to make the trip to London to present their research paper, case study, work in progress and report, mainly due to financial and/or political restrictions on travel.
-The WorldCIS-2017 has therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
-A research works submitted without the participant attending the Conference in person, but presented via video conferencing are refereed and published (if accepted) in the conference proceedings.
+The WorldCIS-2023 has therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
+A research works submitted without the participant attending the conference in person, but presented via video conferencing are refereed and published (if accepted) in the conference proceedings.
 You can submit a research paper, case study, work in progress and report for virtual presentation under the open call for papers via email to email@example.com

-- Work-in-Progress Reports or Proposals for Future Research: Incomplete research or ideas for future research in order to generate discussion and feedback in any of the topic areas listed above, or related areas.
+Incomplete research or ideas for future research in order to generate discussion and feedback in any of the topic areas listed above, or related areas.
 A total of 4 to 6 pages for a work-in-progress reports or proposals for future research including all figures, tables, and references.

 PAPER SUBMISSION SYSTEM IS NOW OPEN…!

-|Notification of Extended Abstract Acceptance/Rejection||May 15, 2017|
+|Notification of Extended Abstract or Paper Acceptance/Rejection||September 10, 2023|

-|Camera Ready Paper Due||September 15, 2017|
+|Camera Ready Paper Due||October 10, 2023|

 All submitted papers and extended abstracts will undergo a double blind review, and the authors of accepted papers/extended abstracts will receive feedback on how the research work can be improved.